 If payment is not received by the invoice due date, a $25.00 administrative fee is added to the account balance and a second invoice is mailed.
 After 60 days, an additional statement is sent for all outstanding charges.
 If 90 days should elapse without payment, the account is assessed a $25.00 administrative fee plus a $50.00 penalty and transferred to our Collections team.
 Additionally, a DMV registration hold and related penalty fee is applied to eligible accounts at that time.

 No cash, no problem!
 All vehicles are welcomed on the new South Norfolk Jordan Bridge.
-E-ZPass offers the lowest travel fees, but vehicles without an E-ZPass account will receive a bill for travel fees approximately 30 days after crossing.
-Travel fees for Pay by Plate customers are $5.10 for passenger vehicles, and drivers have 30 days to remit payment for invoiced travel.
-There is no penalty for traveling without an E-ZPass account, it simply costs more to cover associated DMV look-up and mailing fees.
+E-ZPass offers the lowest travel fees, and drivers without an E-ZPass account may opt to pay their toll charges via the GoToll or Slora mobile apps or BestPass program (processing fees may apply).
+All others will receive a bill for travel fees approximately 30 days after crossing.
+Travel fees for Pay by Plate customers are $5.45 for passenger vehicles and $9.25 – $12.95 for multi-axle vehicles, and drivers have 30 days to remit payment for invoiced travel.
+There is no penalty for traveling without an E-ZPass account, it simply costs more to cover associated DMV look-up, invoicing and related administrative expenses.

-Mail: Make your check or money order payable to SNJB Customer Service Center and mail to 2705 W. Sam Houston Parkway North, Houston, TX 77043-1609 allowing enough time to ensure it arrives prior to the invoice due date.
+Mail: Make your check or money order payable to SNJB Customer Service Center and mail to 2705 W. Sam Houston Parkway North, Houston, TX 77043-1609.
+Please allow enough time to ensure it arrives prior to the invoice due date to avoid applicable fees.

 Phone: Call our Customer Care Team toll-free at #855-690-SNJB (7652) on weekdays from 8 am to 6 pm with your credit card or bank account information, and select option 1 to speak to a representative.
 Our Customer Service Center is closed on federal holidays.